useblocks/pfLoginTracker/CONFIGURATION.md

 ### Adding GeoIP Information to Alerts

 You can enhance the alerts with geographic information about the IP address by installing the GeoIP package and modifying the script.
-Add this to the `gotify_auth_alert.sh` script:
+Add this to the `email_auth_alert.sh` script:

 ```bash
 # Check if geoiplookup is available